Before Kuttanadan Marpappa: Kunchacko Boban's Previous 5 Movies With Debut Directors!

 Chirakodinja Kinavukal (2015)

 Chirakodinja Kinavukal was the first recognized spoof movie of Malayalam cinema.
-The film, directed by debut Santhosh Viswanatha was indeed a daring attempt, which deserved to be a bigger success at the box office.
+The film, directed by debut Santhosh Viswanathan was indeed a daring attempt, which deserved to be a bigger success at the box office.
 Kunchacko Boban received a lot of praises for accepting a film like this, which opened a new genre in Malayalam films.

 Konthayum Poonoolum (2014)